Kislayraj-ai/Todo-App-ReactJs/README.md

 # TodoList-ReactJs

-Its an todo list reactjs app where you can add ,edit and remove items .
+Its an todo app build with reactjs in which you can add ,remove , mark on completion and drag & drop the list to reorder.

-## Vsit Site
+### Vsit Site

 [Todo-List](https://kislayraj-todolist.netlify.app/)